-A Palladian Mansion in the Heart of Bel Air, MarylandLiriodendron is a historic home and estate located at Bel Air, Harford County, Maryland, United States.
-It was the summer home of Laetitia and Dr Howard Kelly, a successful surgeon and founding member of the Johns Hopkins Medical College, and comprises the mansion named Liriodendron; the Graybeal-Kelly House; a c.
-1835 bank barn; a c.
-1898 carriage house; a c.
-1850 board-and-batten cottage; and five other outbuildings including a corn crib, a smokehouse, two ice houses, and a shed.
-The 2 1⁄2-story, stuccoed brick mansion was designed by the Baltimore architectural firm of Wyatt and Nolting in the Georgian Revival style and constructed about 1898.
-The 2 1⁄2-story Georgian-style Graybeal-Kelly House, built about 1835, was the manor house for the farm until the mansion was constructed.
-It is used as a wedding, conference, and arts facility.
+A Palladian Mansion in the Heart of Bel Air, MarylandLiriodendron is a historic home and estate located in Bel Air, Harford County, Maryland.
+It was the summer home of Dr. Howard Kelly and his wife Laetitia.
+Dr. Kelly was a successful surgeon and founding member of the Johns Hopkins Medical College.
+The estate is comprised of the mansion named Liriodendron, the Graybeal-Kelly House, a circa 1835 bank barn, a circa 1898 carriage house, a circa 1850 board-and-batten cottage, and five other outbuildings including a corn crib, a smokehouse, two ice houses, and a shed.
+The 2 1⁄2-story stuccoed brick mansion was designed by the Baltimore architectural firm Wyatt and Nolting in the Georgian Revival style and was constructed in 1898.
+The 2 1⁄2-story Georgian-style Graybeal-Kelly House, built in 1835, was the manor house for the farm until the mansion was constructed.
+Liriodendron is used as a wedding, conference, and arts facility.

 Liriodendron was listed on the National Register of Historic Places in 1980.